semgrep/semgrep-docs/docs/release-notes/april-2023.md

 ### Added

-- Java support: With this update, private static variables that are defined just once in a static block are now considered as `final` by constant-propagation, even if they are not explicitly declared as such.
+- Java support: With this update, private static variables that are defined just once in a static block are now considered as `final` by [Constant propagation](/writing-rules/data-flow/constant-propagation/), even if they are not explicitly declared.
-- Metavariable comparison: With this update, you can now use the exponentiation operator `**` in your expressions when comparing metavariables.
+- Metavariable comparison: You can now use the exponentiation operator `**` in your expressions when comparing metavariables.
 - Kotlin language support: With this update, Semgrep evaluates class fields with the correct types and can detect these fields accurately with typed metavariables.
 For example, a class such as the following:
     ```kotlin
     class Foo {